Skip to main content

 External compute

 A fabric connects to a SQL engine that runs your pipeline transformations.
 This compute engine executes the SQL queries and performs the data transformations that your pipelines generate.
-You access compute through your primary SQL warehouse connection, such as Databricks SQL, BigQuery, or Prophecy In Memory.
+You access compute through your primary SQL warehouse connection, such as Databricks SQL, BigQuery, Snowflake, or Prophecy In Memory.

 Data storage